dinoarslanovic26/API-for-Social-Network/README.md

   ## Installation
   Clone this repo, Once the repo is open go into the root file and open the terminal.
 Type in `npm i` and all your dependencies will download.

+  There will be a tutorial for this repo coming soon.

   ## Usage